founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 start some research into the testing, but still seemed to be missing some good/clear foundational ("simple") examples.

+### LeClair: "How to Unit Test Controllers In AngularJS Without Setting Your Hair On Fire"
+[[58][58]] \#testing

+Nathan LeClair's introduction to testing in AngularJS.
+He focuses on unit testing controllers, but the overall post offers some useful detail about `angular-mocks` and a decent overview of using features like `$injector` and `$httpBackend` for your Jasmine-based tests.

 ### Lerner: "Build custom directives with AngularJS" (2013)
 [[4][4]] \#directive